 If you are using organic sheets, it is still important to wash them before use.
 You might be wondering why this would be the case when people think that because they're organic, there's no need for washing, but in fact, your new organic sheets should receive more care than conventional ones.

 Washing organic cotton and linen sheets will help to remove any substances they could have come in contact with during the manufacturing process, as well as soften them and make them feel more comfortable on your skin.

-How Do You Wash Bed Sheets in the Washing Machine?
+How Do You Wash New Sheets in the Washing Machine?

-To wash your bed sheets in a washing machine, follow these steps:
+To wash your bed sheets in a washing machine for the first time, follow these steps:

 How to Care for Organic Sheets?

 In this section, you'll find out how to care for sheets made from natural fabrics: